Religious Index Page

 The Action Bible

 The Action Bible is the most popular of the current Bible comics.
-It has sold over a million copies, and is 667 on Amazon's best seller list as of this writing.
-Of those books that were published over five years ago The Action Bible is 297 as of this writing.
+It has sold over a million copies, and is 100 on Amazon's best seller list as of this writing.
 I am talking about among all books, not just children's books, religious books, or children's religious books.
+As of this writing it is the number one Bible, ahead of all other Bibles.

 I have not read all of it yet, but so far I have found little to object too.
 Like all the other Comic Book Bibles put out by the Protestants it does not include the deuterocanonical books.
 However, it does suggest that miracles in what the Protestants call the Intertestimental period are authentic.